amareswar-n/amareswar-n/README.md

 ## Hello, Mate! <img src="https://github.com/amareswar-n/amareswar-n/raw/main/down-pointing.gif" width="32px" height="20px">
 Nice to see you stumble upon my GitHub profile, Thank you.

-My name is AmAr, and I am a computer solutionist who is currently employed as a **Data Engineer**.
-I spend the majority of my free time learning and developing skills by doing, and I've published some of them in hosted repositories.
+My name is AmAr and I spend majority of free time learning or enhancing skills by doing, and I've published some of them in my hosted repositories.

  Cheer's, <br/>